upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/governance-knowledge-matrix.md

 </p>

 <p align="center">
-  <em>Figure: The 3×3 governance–knowledge matrix used as an analytical lens to compare existing approaches.</em>
+  <em>Figure 1.
+The 3×3 governance–knowledge matrix used as an analytical lens to compare existing approaches.</em>
 </p>

+Subsequent pages position different families of approaches within this matrix in order to analyze patterns of coverage across the upstream problem space.

 ## Interpreting the Nine Configurations